mythril-forge/orizon-game-setting/chp00-introduction.md

 Just one of these flying isles is large and sturdy enough to support a few buildings, a fishery, and a farm.

 The estate itself is four acres wide, and has a main house, a guest house, a windmill, and two storage sheds.
-One of the predominate features on this isle is a large, self-generating freshwater lake housing a supple fishery.
+One of the predominant features on this isle is a large, self-generating freshwater lake housing a supple fishery.
 The source of the water is a crystal at the bottom of the lake that spouts water indefinitely.

 <img src="./img/home-estate.jpg" width="100%" />